-Unlevered Free Cash Flow and Free Cash Flow are non-GAAP liquidity measures that provide a useful view into the Company's operating performance including all sources and uses of cash.
-These measures are used by stockholders, analysts and lenders in the valuation of the Company.
-Unlevered Free Cash Flow is defined as net income (loss), plus nonoperating expenses, income tax expense (benefit), depreciation, amortization, loss (gain) on sale of assets, impairment charges, stock compensation, distributions from TNI and MNI and cash income tax refunds, minus equity in earnings of TNI and MNI, curtailment gains, cash income taxes, pension contributions and capital expenditures.
-Changes in working capital, asset sales, minority interest and discontinued operations are excluded.
-Free Cash Flow also includes financial income, interest expense and debt financing and reorganization costs."
+Unlevered Free Cash Flow and Free Cash Flow are non-GAAP liquidity measures that provide a useful view into the Company's cash flow generation capabilities.
+Financial statement users can use these measures to understand the cash flow generated by the Company and that is available to service outstanding debt or return to stockholders.
+These measures can also used by stockholders, analysts and lenders to determine the valuation of the Company.
+Unlevered Free Cash Flow is defined as net cash provided by operating activities adjusted to exclude changes in operating assets and liabilities and changes in deferred income tax assets and liabilities plus income tax expense, interest expense, distributions greater than TNI earnings and cash income tax refunds, minus capital expenditures and cash income tax payments.
+Free Cash Flow is calculated by adding financial income and deducting interest expense settled in cash and debt financing and administrative costs paid from unlevered free cash flow.